Kalkberg/Learning/README.md

 SBAS_Rename.py - Helper script to rename GMT5SAR files for SBAS after making a stack of interferograms.

-Vector_Map.py - Plots vectors on a map.
+Vector_Map.py - Plot vectors on a map using pandas and matplotlib.

+Vector_Map_YS.py - Plot vectors on a map using pandas and matplotlib.
+Set up for plotting GPS velocity vectors near Yellowstone, and calculating vectors in the Snake River Plain Reference Frame.